 (This degree is sometimes a Graphic Design concentration)

 Have you always been a fan of the blockbuster 3D animated movies like Toy Story and Finding Nemo?
 Do you love the idea of being part of an industry that entertains the masses?
-If so, a bachelor’s of arts in 3D animation and modeling may be the perfect fit for you!
+If so, a bachelor’s of arts in 3D animation and modeling may be the perfect program for you where you get to all this and more!

 Here are just some of the fun and exciting courses you would take for this degree: